prahladyeri/prahladyeri.github.io/_posts/2020-12-14-lets-do-more-email.md

 ---
 layout: post
-title: 'The enduring value of Email: Why it still matters in 2024'
+title: 'The enduring value of Email: why it still matters in 2024'
 tags: internet email
 ---